taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ##STEP 03: BATTERY
 This battery is a 2000mAh 3.7V Lithium Polymer (Li-Po, Li-Poly).
 Attention: the battery is encased in a mylar membrane.
 If punctured, the battery can be hazardous.
 Handle carefully!
 The battery's red and black wires may be reinforced with electrical insulation tape to prevent their falling off or being pulled out.
 (Do not attempt to reattach a loose wire to the battery.
 Although some say DIY repair is possible, it is not advisable given potential hazards.)
-Charging the new battery full before first use is recommended.
-(In startup the Nano OLED reports level of battery charge.)
+Charging the new battery full before first use may not be necessary, but it is recommended.
+(In startup the Nano OLED reports level of battery charge in %; in both modes display shows a battery measure graphic.)
 Recharging is via a cable between the Nano (the mini USB on bottom of the FIO) to a USB on a computer or on a Li-Po battery recharger.
 (When not recharged via a standard computer usb, the Lithium Polymer battery requires a special, correctly rated, USB recharger, such as https://www.sparkfun.com/products/10401 .)
 Replace a broken battery with the same rating.
 (The Nano charge circuit may overheat if larger batteries are used.
 The 2000mAh gives over 40 hours of continuous use.)

 This step is a little tricky, so do a dry run ﬁrst before actually attaching the battery with foam tape!